Professional practice

 Commercial arbitrations

-• Sovereign Wealth Fund v Joint Venture Partner: Peter acted, initially as sole and subsequently as junior counsel (instructed by Squire Paton Boggs UK) for the claimant in this long-running English law ICC arbitration.
+• Sovereign Wealth Fund v Joint Venture Partner: Peter acted, initially as sole and subsequently as junior counsel (instructed by Squire Paton Boggs UK) for the claimant in a long-running English law ICC arbitration.
 It involved claims under a Shareholders’ Agreement and Subscription Agreement and various related tort claims for misrepresentation and conspiracy, all arising out of a failed joint venture in Eastern Europe.
 The claimant maintained that the investment had been procured by fraud and then misappropriated.
 Peter cross examined witnesses at the hearings and made oral closing submissions.

 • Junior counsel (to Vernon Flynn KC) representing a commercial party in a 6-day LCIA arbitration relating to a gas supply contract (foreign applicable law).